CiscoDevNet/sastre/README.md

 - In all re-attach cases, Sastre will use the existing attachment values on vManage to feed the attach request.

 The implication is that if modified templates define new variables re-attach will fail, because not all variables would have values assigned.
 In this case, the recommended procedure is to detach the master template (e.g. using detach task), re-run "restore --update", then re-attach the device-template from vManage, where one would be able to supply any missing variable values.

+**Factory default items:**

+If a factory-default item in the backup is a dependency (referenced by other items) that is missing on the target vManage, it is converted to a non-default item and pushed to vManage.

+A WARNING message is displayed when this condition happens.
+The user may want to review the corresponding templates/policies and update them to reference newer versions or equivalent factory-defaults that may be available on vManage.

 ## Installing